A Poet*hical Wager

 Artists include Doug Ashford (b.
 1958, Rabat, MA); Abbas Akhavan (b.
 1977, Tehran, IR); Abraham Cruzvillegas (b.
 1968, Mexico City, MX); Lara Favaretto (b.
 1973, Treviso, Italy); Iman Issa (b.
 1979, Cairo, EG); Rashid Johnson (b.
 1977, Chicago, Illinois); Jumana Manna (b.
 1987, Princeton, NJ); Oscar Murillo (b.1986, Valle del Cauca, Colombia), Tariku Shiferaw (b.1983, Addis Ababa, Ethiopia); and Mario GarcÍa Torres (b.
 1975, Monclova, Mexico), Emanuel Tovar (b.
 1974, Guadalajara, Mexico).

-Major support for A Poet*hical Wager is provided by Scott Mueller, with additional support from BakerHostetler and kurimanzutto, Mexico City.
+Major support for A Poet*hical Wager is provided by Scott Mueller, with additional support from BakerHostetler, kurimanzutto, Mexico City and PÁRAMO.
 Community support provided by InterContinental Hotel Cleveland.

 All current exhibitions are funded by The Andy Warhol Foundation for the Visual Arts and Leadership Circle gifts from anonymous donors, Yuval Brisker, Joanne Cohen and Morris Wheeler, Margaret Cohen and Kevin Rahilly, Becky Dunn, Harriet Goldberg, Agnes Gund, Richard and Michelle Jeschelnig, Donna and Stewart Kohl, Jan Lewis, Toby Devan Lewis, and Scott Mueller.